What does the ACCR do?

 Listed companies are not eligible to become members of the ACCR.
 We have never received any listed company support.
-The following supporters assisted us to an amount exceeding $10k in financial year 14/15: a donation from Howard Pender, a grant from the GSCC, administered by the European Climate Foundation.
+The following supporters assisted us to an amount exceeding $10k in financial year 16/17: a donation from Howard Pender and a donation from the McKinnon Family Foundation.

 How will the ACCR work with its members to identify issues of concern?

 There are 3 ways.
 Firstly, the ACCR will draw on the work of similar organisations in other countries.
 Secondly, individual ACCR members can make suggestions about issues of corporate irresponsibility the ACCR should research.
 Thirdly, each year input is sought from members on potential themes.
 You can email us at any time with your suggestions.

 How will be ACCR convert this "thematic work” to action in order to achieve anything tangible?

 The primary focus of the ACCR’s approach is firstly, to engage with companies and then, where appropriate, formulate and file proposed statements for distribution to all shareholders and/or proposed resolutions for discussion at shareholder meetings.
 Shareholders are the owners of companies.
 The people who run the company are responsible to the shareholders.
 Such an approach is fairly novel in Australia.
 Issues canvassed may include: corporate governance and executive pay, environmental issues, product health issues, human rights and staff health and safety, use of corporate funds for lobbying or political purposes, disclosure of environmental and social impact.

 Isn’t it a government responsibility to address these sort of issues?